komapijs/komapi/README.md

 A simple, yet powerful error handling middleware.
 This takes care to serialize error responses automatically while keeping sensitive information hidden.
 Natively supports [botched][botched-url] errors.
+This middleware is added automatically by Komapi.

+**Note:** This middleware should be added after the [requestLogger](#api-middlewares-requestlogger) middleware, but before any other middleware.

 ```js
 import { errorHandler } from 'komapi';